-- Where to place the Kagami mochi decoration?
+- Where do we place the decoration?

-It is often said that its shape resembles a bronze mirror, considered a treasure by the ancient Japanese．By double decking such noble items means to double up fortune.
-The orange on top is called dai-dai and the pronunciation of it sounds traditional in Japanese, giving hope for prosperity to following descendants.
+‘Kagami’ means ‘mirror’ in Japanese, and it is often said that its shape resembles a bronze mirror which was considered a treasure by the ancient Japanese.
+It is believed that by double decking such noble items, your fortune will also double.
+The mandarin on top is called dai-dai and it is supposed to give hope and prosperity to the following descendants.

-Where to place the Kagami mochi decoration?
+Where do we place the decoration?

-According to Japan’s Kagami Mochi Association, placing Kagami mochi in many areas of your house is recommended.
+According to Japan’s Kagami Mochi Association, placing kagami mochi in many areas of your house is recommended.
 Each location such as the kitchen, bedroom, and bathroom have a corresponding deity.

-You can find different sizes ranging from extra-large to small Kagami mochi everywhere in Japan.
-Japanese supermarkets sell Kagami mochi decoration sets during December.
+You can find different sizes ranging from extra-large to small kagami mochi everywhere in Japan.
+Japanese supermarkets sell kagami mochi decoration sets during December.
 Here is a you tube link showing how to properly assemble the decorations.

 It is also believed that the kami’s power resides in kagami mochi.
 To obtain the power of these deities during the New Year, people cook it with soup called Ozōni and Oshiruko.